AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2023/AGEAddIn-600-beta.md

 *New Features*
 - Completely redesigned installer
 - Full Microsoft .NET 6 support
-- All application modules have been updated
+- All application dependencies have been updated
 - The ribbon menu structure was revised
 - New menu to list the connections
 - New menu item for direct access to the log file